 - Community Review Forum – comprised of parents usually not represented on the bodies above.
 This group meets once a year with the aim of providing additional opportunities for parental input, particularly to program managers.

-This will allow parents to provide the most meaningful service, to be part of the decision making process and simultaneously provide DMA with the ability to coordinate parent service with DMA’s needs.
-Other specific volunteer opportunities and needs may also be published in DMA’s newsletter and on DMA’s website as needed.
+This will allow parents to provide the most meaningful service, to be part of the decision making process and simultaneously provide MVM with the ability to coordinate parent service with DMA’s needs.
+Other specific volunteer opportunities and needs may also be published in MVM’s newsletter and on MVM’s website as needed.

 PTVO Positions Descriptions

 PTVO is organized for the purpose of supporting the education of children at Dixie Montessori Academy Elementary by fostering relationships among the school, parents, teachers and the community.

 To all stakeholders, Board of Directors, all staff, parents and the community at large, schools and particularly charter schools need the valued support of its stakeholders.
 There are many ways to support your child’s school.
 One of the most important ways is to volunteer your time in supporting the Parent, Teacher Volunteer Organization (PTVO).

 Please find below the descriptions of PTVO volunteer positions: